 Camps are offered as morning sessions (9am - 12pm) or afternoon sessions (1 - 3pm; some LEGO® camps 1 - 4pm).
 Select a morning and afternoon for a full day.
 If you choose morning and afternoon sessions, also register for lunch supervision (offered as an add-on as you register).
 Additionally, we offer extended day registration (3 - 4:30pm) as an add-on to afternoon camps.

-Drop-offs: Morning camps run from 9am - 12pm.
-Afternoon camps run 1pm - 3pm (some LEGO® camps 1pm - 4pm).
 Our summer staff signs in all campers at an outdoor parking lane, just past our main building.
-We are generally in place 15 minutes before camp times to meet cars.
+We are generally in place 15 minutes before camp starts.

-Alternately, students may be dropped off at their classrooms 5 minutes prior to class.
+Alternately, students may be walked in and dropped off at their classrooms 5 minutes prior to class.
 You will need to show your membership card each time you enter the GSC.
 Children may not enter or exit the building without a parent, guardian or GSC staff member.